ezEngine/docs/docs/debugging/debug-rendering.md

 # Debug Rendering

 The rendering in ez is optimized to handle large and complex data efficiently.
-However, to achieve this, you must implement certain patterns, and to get started a non-trivial amount of code is involved.
+However, to achieve this you must implement certain patterns, and to get started a non-trivial amount of code is involved.
 To visualize simple things, the `ezDebugRenderer` is provided.
 This class allows you to quickly add debug visualizations to your game, with just a few lines of code.

-This interface is also available through [TypeScript (TODO)](../custom-code/typescript/typescript-overview.md).
+This interface is also (partially) available through [TypeScript (TODO)](../custom-code/typescript/typescript-overview.md).

 ![Debug rendering](media/debug-rendering.jpg)

 ## Usage

-The `ezDebugRenderer` class provides you with a number of static functions that you can call from any thread at any time.
+The `ezDebugRenderer` class has a number of static functions that you can call from any thread and at any time.
 The debug renderer gathers all requests and renders them at a specific point in the frame.
 Afterwards all requests are cleared and you must resubmit the same calls in the next frame, if you want it to appear again.

 ### Render Context